Silver Lab and English Shephard on Rift & Quarter Sawn White Oak Flooring

 Well-placed throw rugs and area rugs can provide your floors with paw protection in critical high traffic spots (not to mention a comfortable place for your pooch to curl up).

 Affixing felt pads or rubber floor protectors under the legs of chairs and tables is yet another no-brainer, as is simply keeping on top of sweeping, vacuuming, and mopping, as the less extraneous matter there is on the floor, the less likely it will be stepped on, crushed, or ground into those lovely hardwood planks.
-Also, consider purchasing (and using) a dog nail trimmer on Rover, or taking him regularly to the dog groomer.
+Also, consider purchasing (and using) a dog nail trimmer, or regularly visiting the dog groomer.
 A little paw pedicuring can go a long way toward keeping your wide plank hardwood floors looking pristine.